Sharing the history of the Alps

 The Val Cenis ski resort in Haute-Maurienne spreads out its area between peaks and forests opposite the summits of the Vanoise.

-Skiing in La Toussuire in the Sybelles ski area
+The most beautiful ski slopes in La Toussuire in the Sybelles ski area

 There is a large ski area that is less often talked about: Les Sybelles.
 The ski resort of La Toussuire is its main resort, due to its size and altitude.
 It is the fourth largest ski area in France, with more than 300 kilometers of slopes:…